unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 ![Messages tab](images/messages-section.jpg "Messages tab")

+Jump to the [Test your web API](technical-resources/apispark/guide/create/test "Test your web API")  section of our online documentation for further information.

 # I want a resource to be accessible without authentication

 The API credentials (login/password) are used to identify the users of your API.